AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/migrate-non-uuid-uuid-with-versions.md

 ## Pre-migration

 1. (Optional) Perform version purging on the content to remove unnecessary versions and speed up the migration process.
-To perform version purging on version 4.1 (NOT supported on 4.0), install the package `com.adobe.guides.version-purge-1.0.11.zip`, and go to the user interface using this URL `http://<server-name> /libs/fmdita/clientlibs/xmleditor_version_purge/page.html`.
+To perform version purging, select the option **Version Purge** from the migration screen at, and go to the user interface using this URL `http://<server-name>/libs/fmdita/clientlibs/xmleditor_uuid_upgrade/page.html`.

     >[!NOTE]
     >
     >This utility does not remove any versions used in baselines or reviews or has any labels.
-1. Install the pre-migration package (`ccom.adobe.guides.pre-uuid-migration-1.1.2 .zip`).
+1. Install the pre-migration package (`com.adobe.guides.pre-uuid-migration-1.1.2 .zip`).

    >[!NOTE]
    >